hattipjs/hattip/packages/adapter/adapter-vercel-edge/readme.md

 ## `context.passThrough` behavior

-Calling `context.passThrough` will pass the request to the serverless function if there is one.
+The `vercelEdgeAdapter` function takes an optional second argument which is a boolean indicating whether the edge function is supposed to act like a middleware.
+It defaults to `false`.
+When `true`, calling `context.passThrough` will pass the request to the serverless function, otherwise, it will be ignored and the response will be returned as is.

 ## `context.platform`